Ermias80/AirBnB_clone/README.md

 <br>
 <center> <h2>Examples</h2> </center>
 ## Testing
-Within the project, we have incorporated unit tests to verify the accuracy of the implemented functionality.
++Within the project, we have incorporated unit tests to verify the accuracy of the implemented functionality.
 To execute these tests, follow the instructions below:
-- "python3 -m unittest discover tests" (interactive mode)
++- "python3 -m unittest discover tests" (interactive mode)
-- "echo 'python3 -m unittest discover tests' | bash" (Non-interactive mode)
++ - "echo 'python3 -m unittest discover tests' | bash" (Non-interactive mode)